KasualTheGamer/SDV-Slime-Hutch-Interior/docs/README.md

 Beta versions of this mod will be on [GitHub](https://github.com/KasualTheGamer/SDV-Slime-Hutch-Interior).

 If you think you can do better than me, you're probably right.
-I did not create any assets for this mod, so there's nothing for me to get flaffed over someone using.
+I did not create any image assets for this mod (just arranged the vanilla tiles on a new map), so there's nothing for me to get flaffed over someone using.
 Have fun, and send me a link to what you make, please.